 Developers: Be Wary of Utility Company Easement Forms

-A utility company that provides service to an owner’s property usually requests the owner to sign a standard form of easement that is intended to allow the utility company to enter onto the owner’s property in order to install and service its utility lines.
-These forms vary from one utility company to the next, but they typically contain a number of customary terms that many developers and builders do not bother to negotiate even though some of them can be problematic.
+A utility company that provides service to an owner’s property usually requests the owner to sign a standard form of easement.
+The form of easement allows the utility company to enter onto the owner’s property to install and service its utility lines.
+While these forms vary from one utility company to the next, most contain a number of customary terms that many developers and builders do not bother to negotiate, even though some can be problematic.

-Many easement forms are “blanket” in nature, meaning that they do not describe a particular easement area where the utility lines are to be located, but allow the utility to place lines anywhere on the property.
-This may be fine if the property is being used for agricultural purposes (and many utility company easement forms were created with that scenario in mind), but for a property that is to be developed for commercial or residential purposes, a blanket easement presents problems.
-It gives the utility company the legal right to require the removal of any improvements on the property that would unreasonably interfere with the utility company’s ability to place, access or maintain its lines.
-While the utility company may install its lines in locations that do not interfere with improvements, it need not do so.
-Blanket easements are therefore objectionable to purchasers and mortgage lenders because they may interfere with the ability of the owner to maintain improvements it has built on the property.
+Purchasers and mortgage lenders object to blanket easements because they may interfere with the ability of the owner to maintain improvements that have been built on the property.
 One way to avoid this problem is to negotiate a provision into the easement that the lines will be installed only at mutually agreeable locations, and limit the easement area to a specific width wherever the lines are installed (such as five feet on either side of the lines).
 However, this still does not specify where the lines will be.
 A better option is to create a specific sketch and legal description of the easement area.
-In both of these cases, the owner should make sure that the locations do not include any building footprints or other areas where vertical improvements are intended to be constructed.
+In both cases, the owner should make sure that the locations do not include any building footprints or other areas where vertical improvements are intended to be constructed.

-Another “blanket” right that many utility company easement forms usually contain is the right of the utility company to access its lines on the property with vehicles and equipment.
-This can allow utility company trucks, bobcats and backhoes to drive across and around the owner’s property, wrecking grass and landscaping.
-Accordingly, the easement should provide that vehicular access to the easement area will be limited to the drives, roads, and parking areas constructed on the property to the maximum extent practicable.
+Another “blanket” right often found in utility company easement forms is the utility company’s right to access its lines with vehicles and equipment.
+Utility company trucks, bobcats and backhoes may then drive across and around the owner’s property, potentially wrecking grass and landscaping.
+Accordingly, the easement should limit vehicular access to the drives, roads, and parking areas constructed on the property to the maximum extent practicable.